gkjohnson/threejs-sandbox/gtaoPass/README.md

 - How many depth mips to generate / sample
 - Render target scale (1, 1/2, 1/4, others?)
 - Number of samples / "reused" samples
-- Generate normal / use normal in upscale
+- option to generate normal / use normal in upscale
-- do we need a depth pyramid? (probably not -- causes issues)
+- seperable blur

 # References